-Preliminary Course - 4 Modules HSC Course - 4 Modules Module 1 Properties and Structure of Matter Module 5 Equilibrium and Acid Reactions Module 2 Introduction to Quantitative Module 6 Acid/base Reactions Chemistry Module 7 Organic Chemistry Module 3 Reactive Chemistry Module 8 Applying Chemical Ideas Module 4 Drivers of Reactions

-Students are provided with 15 hours of course time for depth studies in both Year 11 and Year 12.
+CONTENT Preliminary Course - 4 Modules HSC Course - 4 Modules Module 1 Properties and Structure of Matter Module 5 Equilibrium and Acid React ions Module 2 Introduction to Quantitative Module 6 Acid/base Reactions Chemistry Module 7 Organic Chemistry Module 3 Reactive Chemistry Module 8 Applying Chemical Ideas Module 4 Drivers of Reactions PARTICULAR COURSE REQUIREMENTS Students are provided with 15 hours of course time for depth studies in both Year 11 and Year 12.
 During this time students may undertake an investigation/activity that allows for the further development of one or more scientific concepts.
 A depth study may be one investigation/activity or a series of investigations/activities.
 Depth studies may be included in one module or across several modules.
 Practical investigations are an essential part of the Year 11 and Year 12 courses and must occupy a minimum of 35 hours of course time each year.

-External examination Internal Assessment % Three hour written examination measuring student achievement in a range of syllabus outcomes.
-Skills in working scientifically Knowledge and understanding of course content 60 40
+ASSESSMENT: HSC course only External examination Internal Assessment % Three hour written examination Skills in working scientifically 60 course content measuring student achievement in a range of syllabus outcomes.

+Knowledge and understanding of

+Contact Person: Steven Edwards, Head Teacher Science

-COMMUNITY AND FAMILY STUDIES
+COMMUNITY AND FAMILY STUDIES ATAR COURSE